Louis-CharlesBiron/canvasDotEffect/readme.md

 # [TextDisplay](#table-of-contents)

-The TextDisplay class allows the drawing of text as an canvas object.
+The TextDisplay class allows the drawing of text as a canvas object.

 #### **The TextDisplay constructor takes the following parameters:**
 ###### - `new TextDisplay(text, pos, color, textStyles, drawMethod, maxWidth, setupCB, loopCB, anchorPos, alwaysActive)`